ISO9001:2015 & ISO14001:2015

 As part of our commitment to the environment SciQuip monitors and sets targets for paper usage.
-We actively recycle all waste paper, plastics, batteries and printer cartridges.
+We actively recycle all waste paper, plastics, batteries, fluorescent tubes and printer cartridges.

 WEEE - Waste Electrical and Electronic Equipment

-The WEEE directive which came into force fully on 1st July 2007 puts the responsibility for disposal of electrical equipment with the manufacturers of electrical and electronic equipment, and requires them to dispose of unwanted items in an environmentally-friendly manner.
+The WEEE directive which came into force fully on 1st July 2007 puts the responsibility for the disposal of electrical equipment with the manufacturers of electrical and electronic equipment and requires them to dispose of unwanted items in an environmentally-friendly manner.

 SciQuip is proud to confirm our membership to the Veolia Environmental Services WEEE Producer Compliance Scheme.
 With this, our key obligations are: